ramesius/react-metrics/docs/GettingStarted.md

     If you set `{prefix}-merge-pagedefaults="true"` to the declarative tracking, the custom link tracking metrics will get merged with `pageDefaults` metrics.

 2. **Imperative** by calling the API explicitly.
-To do this, define `metrics` context as one of `contextTypes` in your child component.
-This allows you to call the `track` API.
+To do this, use the `withMetrics` higher order component to provide your component with react-metrics' tracking functions as props.
 You can pass either an Object or a Promise as a second argument.
 It's your responsibility to implement the `track` API in your service, otherwise calling the API simply throws an error.

     Example:

     ```javascript
-    import {PropTypes} from "react-metrics";
+    import {withMetrics} from "react-metrics";

+    @withMetrics()
     class YourComponent extends React.Component {
-        static contextTypes = {
-            metrics: PropTypes.metrics
-        }

         onSomethingUpdated(value) {
-            this.context.metrics.track("customEventName", {value});
+            this.props.track("customEventName", {value});
         }

         render() {